 The center’s research and programmatic focus includes the political economy of reform in India, foreign and security policy, and the role of innovation and technology in India’s internal transformation and international relations.
 It builds on decades of scholarship on the region across Carnegie’s programs, in particular the work of Vice President of Studies George Perkovich, Senior Fellow Ashley J. Tellis, and Senior Fellow Milan Vaishnav, while placing special emphasis on developing a cadre of young, up-and-coming Indian scholars.

 C. Raja Mohan is the founding director of Carnegie India.
 Carnegie Endowment for International Peace President William J. Burns said of his appointment, “We are very proud to add Carnegie India to Carnegie’s network of international centers.
 We are especially proud to have Raja Mohan serve as its founding director and grateful for the generous support of our donors and Founders Committee members that made this milestone possible.”

-An internship stipend is provided.
+Interns are provided a stipend.
 Carnegie India is not able to provide information on possible external sources of funding or provide assistance for visa-related matters.
 Applicants are advised to check with their academic institutions for information about available sources of internship funding.

 The application process is competitive.
 Applications will be judged on past academic performance, relevant academic study, and work experience.
 Only qualified applicants will be contacted for interviews.

 All qualified applicants will receive consideration for employment without regard to caste, race, color, religion, sex, national origin, disability, sexual orientation, gender identity, or any other protected group.

 Housing, costs of living, travel costs, and medical insurance connected with the internship program must be borne by interns or by other institutions or organizations.
 Interns are responsible for arranging their own travel to New Delhi and accommodation.